tamaskenez/somenewlanguage/README.md

  Q: (1) Use type-classes or (2) extend the function concept with queries about the domain of args or (3) require special types for constrained arguments (like NaturalLessThanX)
  Q: (1) Use Idris-like dependent types or (2) use some hacky way to represent numbers that can have different values in compile-time and runtime and erase that info in run-time if not needed.

+Note: Constained types are possible in Ada (define new type, integer with range 0..10).